 Practical Steps for Applicants

-4. Choose Strong Letter Writers – Recommendation letters should provide genuine insight into your strengths.
-Select teachers, mentors, or supervisors who can highlight your character, work ethic, and contributions in a way that complements the rest of your application.
+4. Choose Your Letter Writers Carefully – Letters of recommendation provide authentic insight into your strengths.
+Pick teachers and professors, mentors, or supervisors who can reasonably represent your character, work ethic, and contributions in a way that is congruent with the remainder of your application.

 How The Princeton Review Singapore Can Help You Stand Out